nerdmanship/_verdict-module/README.md

 All custom code necessary to drive the header animation is bundled in the object verdictModule in app.js.
 The button animation is one line of code located after the verdictModule in app.js.

-Either put the /js folder in the root folder abnd link to app.js in the end of \<body\> after dependencies (see below), or insert complete verdictModule and button animation into any existing javascript document.
+Either put the /js folder in the root folder and link to app.js in the end of \<body\> after dependencies (see pic above), or insert complete verdictModule and button animation into any existing javascript document.

 Run the animation by calling verdicModule.detect() and verdictModule.init() in that order.
 These calls are already in the app.js document.

 ### CSS
-Put the /css folder in the root folder and link to stylesheet app.css in the head or insert the contents into any existing document.
+Put the /css folder in the root folder and link to stylesheet app.css in the head of html document or insert the contents into any existing stylesheet document.
 Mind the path references (see below).

 ### Images
 There are three images necessary for the project: